Soedjatmoko: Return home

 Upon returning to Indonesia, Soedjatmoko once again became an editor of Siasat.
-In 1952, he was one of the founders of Socialist Party daily Pedoman (Guidance); this was followed by a political journal, Konfrontasi (Confrontation).
+In 1952, he was one of the founders of the Socialist Party daily Pedoman (Guidance); this was followed by a political journal, Konfrontasi (Confrontation).
 He also helped to establish the Pembangunan publishing house, which he directed until 1961.
-Soedjatmoko joined the Indonesian Socialist Party (Partai Sosialis Indonesia, or PSI) in 1955, and was elected as a member of Constitutional Assembly of Indonesia in the 1955 elections until the dissolution of the assembly in 1959.
+Soedjatmoko joined the Indonesian Socialist Party (Partai Sosialis Indonesia, or PSI) in 1955, and was elected as a member of the Constitutional Assembly of Indonesia in the 1955 elections until the dissolution of the assembly in 1959.
 He served with the Indonesian delegation at the Bandung Conference in 1955.
 Later the same year, he founded the Indonesian Institute of World Affairs and became its Secretary General for four years.
 Soedjatmoko married Ratmini Gandasubrata in 1957.
 Together they had three daughters.

 Towards the end of the 1950s, Soedjatmoko and President Sukarno, with whom he had had a warm working relationship, had a falling out over the president's increasingly authoritarian policies.
 In 1960 Soedjatmoko co-founded and headed the Democratic League, which attempted to promote democracy in the country; he also opposed Sukarno's Guided Democracy policy.
-When the effort failed, Soedjatmoko went to the US and took a position as guest lecturer at Cornell University.
+When the effort failed, Soedjatmoko went to the US and took a position as a guest lecturer at Cornell University.
 When he returned to Indonesia in 1962, he discovered that key members of the PSI had been arrested and the party banned; both Siasat and Pedoman were closed.
 To avoid trouble with the government, Soedjatmoko voluntarily left himself unemployed until 1965, when he became co-editor of An Introduction to Indonesian Historiography.